 TGbf Editor: please modify the text of 11bf D1.0 as follows

-The Comeback subfield indicates performing a new sensing measurement setup for an unassociated non-AP STA.
-The Comeback subfield is set to 1 to indicate that the AP intends to perform a new sensing measurement setup with this unassociated non-AP STA.
-Otherwise, the subfield is set to 0
+The Comeback field in the User Info field of a Sensing Polling Trigger frame indicates performing a new sensing measurement setup for an unassociated non-AP STA.
+The Comeback field in the User Info field of a Sensing Polling Trigger frame is set to 1 to indicate that the AP intends to perform a new sensing measurement setup with this unassociated non-AP STA.
+Otherwise, the subfield is set to 0 for unassocaiated STAs and is reserved for associated STAs

 CID 1644